 The Delta Cycle Michelangelo is an upright bike stand with a unique design that supports itself with the force of gravity.
 It holds up to two bikes horizontally, one above the other, with adjustable support arms that work with a huge variety of bike styles and frame shapes.
 The support arms are easily adjustable, and the cradles are coated with non-marking rubber to protect your bike frames.
 It also comes with two small accessory hooks to hold a helmet or other gear.
-The Michelangelo can fit against any vertical wall with 84 inches of height clearance, and it does not require drilling holes in your wall (it comes with a support strap that can be attached to the wall if you choose).
+The Michelangelo can fit against any vertical wall with 84 inches of height clearance and does not require drilling holes into your wall (it comes with a support strap that can be attached to the wall if you choose).
 The rubber feet grip well on a variety of surfaces, including concrete, wood, tile, and even carpet, and it has a claimed weight limit of 80 lbs.
 It also has a particularly clean and modern design that we feel looks as good in your home, apartment, or office as it does in your garage.

 The Delta Cycle Michelangelo is quite tall, so it is shipped in pieces, and there is some assembly required.
 That said, the assembly is quite simple and only requires a screwdriver and about 10 minutes to complete.
 While the adjustable support arm design can fit a wide range of bike sizes and styles, we found it works best with more traditional frame designs.
 Oddly shaped mountain bike frames and bikes with strange weight distribution were more difficult to fit.
 This stand also requires the user to lift their bike to load and unload it, and the upper rack is quite high off the ground.
-Otherwise, we feel the Michelangelo is a quality two-bike rack that is a great option for the home or garage.
+Otherwise, we feel the Michelangelo is a quality two-bike rack that is a great, stylish option for the home or garage.

 The PRO Bike Tool Wall Hanger is a sturdy and effective horizontal wall-mount bike hanger.
 This quality option supports one bike with two adjustable support arms that will accommodate a wide range of bike frame shapes and sizes.
 Each arm has three positions of adjustment to help achieve the proper angle and weight distribution for your bike, with U-shaped rubber frame cradles that work well with a variety of frame tube shapes and sizes.
 The main support mast also has 4 positions of horizontal adjustment for up to 15-inches of wall clearance for the handlebar.
 It comes with an elastic cord to keep your front wheel straight, and PRO Bike Tool claims it can handle bikes up to 48.5 lbs.
 While testing, we discovered that that the Wall Hanger could also pull double duty as a work stand for light-duty maintenance and repairs.